eclipse/dirigible/modules/database-squle/README.md

 The **Squle** module provides a builder for defining SQL scripts.

+It is inspired by the Javascript library [Squel](https://hiddentao.com/squel/), but not limited to its features nor striving for compatibility.

 It aims at achieving:

 * Type safe methods for the respective builders